 A marble wax polish such as Antiquax Marble Wax Polish

-is also a good everyday care product to enhance and maintain the shine and polish of the top and provides additional protection.
+is also a good care product to use sparingly, and it can enhance and maintain the shine and polish of the top.

 Marble does not "stain" that easily, however, it can "etch".
 A true marble stain is from some substance absorbing into the marble creating a dark spot.